 The uncertainty factor can be reduced when the preload is measured by more accurate methods such as those discussed in Section 12, or sometimes also by increasing the accuracy of the torque wrench.

-(*) This information is provided for reference only, since the use of cadmium-plated fasteners is not allowed

 Locking Devices and Prevailing Torque

 A joint in a spacecraft is exposed to extensive vibration loads during the launch phase of its mission.
-Therefore, all joints with threaded fasteners should have locking devices to avoid vibration loosening.
-Locking can be realised by either self-locking threads (applicable to both nuts and helicoils or inserts) or by other means such as adhesives or lock wire.
+Therefore, it is important that all joints with threaded fasteners have locking devices to avoid vibration loosening.
+Locking can be realised by either self-locking threads (applicable to both nuts and helicoils or inserts) or by other means such as adhesives, lock wire or highly preloaded bolted junctions.

 Self-locking thread devices commonly used in spacecraft can be put in three categories: